yuxiangsun/RTFNet/README.md

 # RTFNet-pytorch

-This is the official pytorch implementation of [RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes](http://eeyxsun.people.ust.hk/docs/RAL2019_rtfnet.pdf) (IEEE RAL).
-The util, test and demo codes are heavily borrowed from [MFNet](https://github.com/haqishen/MFNet-pytorch).
+This is the official pytorch implementation of [RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes](https://github.com/yuxiangsun/RTFNet/blob/master/doc/RAL2019_RTFNet.pdf) (IEEE RAL).
+The util, train, test and demo codes are heavily borrowed from [MFNet](https://github.com/haqishen/MFNet-pytorch).

 Note that our implementations of the evaluation metrics (Acc and IoU) are different from those in MFNet.
 In addition, we consider the unlabelled class when computing the metrics.
 We think that it is fine to directly import our results (including the compared networks) in your paper if you use our `test.py` to evaluate your model.

+The current version supports Python 3.6, CUDA 10.1 and PyTorch 1.1.

 <img src="doc/network.png" width="900px"/>

 ## Introduction

 RTFNet is a data-fusion network for semantic segmentation.
 It consists of two encoders and one decoder.
+Although RTFNet is designed with RGB-Thermal data, it generalizes well for RGB-D data.
+Please take a look at this IEEE RAL 2019 [paper](https://doi.org/10.1109/LRA.2019.2932874).

 ## Dataset